ripleymartin/Example_Proj/GITest_Proj/ReadMe2.txt

-here is the second text file.
+here is the second text file..